sinclairt/multi-tenancy/readme.md

 To avoid having a foreign key on every single database table, the multi-tenancy package uses a models relationships to constrain queries.
 There a three ways a model can be connected to a
 tenant:

  * Directly - the model belongs to the tenant

  * Through - the model belongs to the tenant through another model or chain of models

- * Morph - the model belongs to the tenant via a many-to-many relationship (poly-morphic included)
+ * Morph - the model belongs to the tenant via a many-to-many relationship (polymorphic included)

 There are three scopes that can be applied based on the criteria above, and there are traits to ease the implementation for two of them: the ``` BelongsToTenant``` and ``` MorphToTenant ``` scopes have respective traits, just use them in your models and that's it.